Beebeeoii/lominus/README.md

 Lominus removes the hassle to download (or redownload) whenever files are uploaded (or updated), resulting in necessary manual cleanup and organisation of the files.
 And many more!

 - Keeps your Luminus files organised
-- Automatic download of all files from Luminus Files for all modules
+- Automatic download of all files from Luminus Files
 - Automatic update of files when files are reuploaded on Luminus
-- Grades notification
-- System notification sync status
+- System notifications
-- Dark/light mode (based on your system's theme)
+- System-based dark/light mode
 - System tray icon (Windows only)
 - Telegram integration
+    - Grades notification
+    - Files notification
 - API

 To be implemented:

+- Multimedia download
 - Notion integration
 - Custom webhook integration